-Expert Q+A With Charlotte Turner/Sustainable Angle: How To Source Sustainable Fabrics
+In Conversation With Charlotte Turner Of Sustainable Angle About How To Source Sustainable Fabrics

 Charlotte Turner serves as The Sustainable Angle’s Researcher and Project Manager, as well as working at the Centre of Sustainable Fashion (CSF), and as an Associate Lecturer and Consultant at the London College of Fashion.
 She researches and sources sustainable fabrics and suppliers worldwide that meet The Sustainable Angle’s environmental and social criteria, and explores sustainable fashion education and practice.

 Described to me as "a walking dictionary of textile knowledge” by one of her colleagues at the CSF, Charlotte Turner was a natural choice and ideal speaker for the first talk “From Fibre to Fabric” in the event series “Threads: Rethinking Fashion”.
 Taking place in London on the 23rd February, 2016, and co-hosted by Lissome, Impact Hub Kings Cross and Ashoka Changemakers, this first of three events looked at how to drive genuine progress in the field of production and sourcing of raw materials.